sarthak2436/Sneaker_Store/README.md

 ## Overview

-Sneaker Store is a dark-mode e-commerce UI concept with a gaming-inspired aesthetic.
+Sneaker Store is a dark-mode e-commerce UI concept.
 It includes shopper and seller flows, a responsive layout for mobile to desktop, and a clean component-driven architecture using React Context for app state.

 ## Features